syncfusion-content/windowsforms-docs/WindowsForms/Coded UI/GettingStarted.md

 ![](GettingStarted_Images/RecordedSteps.jpeg)

 7. After completion of the testing process, choose the Generate code option from the UI Map to generate the code in the test project.
-The generated code replicatesyour actions.
+The generated code replicates your actions.